Tate & Lyle sees flat H1 profits with H2 to improve

-LONDON British sweeteners and starches maker Tate & Lyle Plc (TATE.L) expects flat half year profits due to difficult trading in Europe although it sees a better second half with profits for its full year expected to be ahead.
+LONDON, Sept 27 British sweeteners and starches maker Tate & Lyle Plc expects flat half year profits due to difficult trading in Europe although it sees a better second half with profits for its full year expected to be ahead.

 The London-based group expects volumes of its sucralose zero-calorie sweetener Splenda to have returned to growth in its second quarter (July-September), but half year volumes will still be lower hit by tough trading in Europe